dart-lang/site-www/src/language/class-modifiers.md

 3. (Optional) `mixin`, describing whether the declaration can be mixed in.
 4. The `class` keyword itself.

-You can't combine some modifiers beacause they are contradictory, redundant, or otherwise mutually exclusive:
+You can't combine some modifiers because they are contradictory, redundant, or otherwise mutually exclusive:

 * `abstract` with `sealed`.
 A [sealed](#sealed) class is always implicitly